Close Menu

 Definition: What is liquidity planning?

-Liquidity planning or liquidity management is about staying in control of your cash.
+Liquidity planning is about staying in control of your cash.
 By analyzing all your expected cash inflows and outflows over a chosen period, you gain a clear picture of your financial health.
 You’ll know when you’re cash-rich, when you might need extra capital, and where you can smooth out bumps by reallocating resources.
 In short, it’s a snapshot of your liquidity – your financial lifeline.

 Whether you choose to plan weekly, monthly, quarterly, or annually depends on your company's unique financial situation.
 The more challenging your financial landscape, the more frequently you should revisit your liquidity plan.
 Regular review is key to staying ahead.